ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 - Reducing of defect density (IBM 40%, Microsoft 60% - 90%)
 - Increase of time taken to code feature (15% - 35%).

-Threats to validity of the study were identified as (Nagappan et al., 2008):
+Threats to the validity of the study were identified as (Nagappan et al., 2008):

 - Higher motivation of developers that were using TDD methodology.
 - The project developed by using TDD might be easier.